weaviate/Verba/README.md

    Make sure to set your required environment variables in the `.env` file.
 You can read more about how to set them up in the [API Keys Section](#api-keys)

 2. **Adjust the docker-compose file**
    You can use the `docker-compose.yml` to add required environment variables under the `verba` service and can also adjust the Weaviate Docker settings to enable Authentification or change other settings of your database instance.
-You can read more about the Weaviate configuration in our [docker-compose documentation](https://weaviate.io/developers/weaviate/installation/docker-compose)
+You can read more about the Weaviate configuration in our [docker-compose documentation](https://weaviate.io/developers/weaviate/installation/docker-compose).
+You can also uncomment the `ollama` service to use Ollama within the same docker compose.

 > Please make sure to only add environment variables that you really need.